infrae/fcrepo/src/fcrepo/README.txt

   ['http://www.w3.org/2000/01/rdf-schema#comment', 'info:fedora/fedora-system:def/relations-external#isMemberOfCollection']

-Notice that the Fedora PID needs to be converted to an URI before it can be referenced in RDF, this is done by prepending 'info:fedora/' to the PID.
+Notice that the Fedora PID needs to be converted to an URI before it can be referenced in RDF, this is done by prepending `info:fedora/` to the PID.

 Service Definitions and Object Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Besides datastreams, a Fedora object can have methods registered to it through
 service definitions.
-We don't provide access to the service definitions and
+We don't provide direct access to the service definitions
-assume that all the methods have unique names
+but assume that all the methods have unique names.

   >>> obj.methods()
   ['viewObjectProfile', 'viewMethodIndex', 'viewItemIndex', 'viewDublinCore']